felix-lang/felix/doc/tutorial/integers.rst

-If the result of the calculations exceeds the size of the compiler internal representation, or, the final result is to large for an `int`, the result is indeterminate.
+If the result of the calculations exceeds the size of the compiler internal representation, or, the final result is too large for an `int`, the result is indeterminate.

 Division by Zero
 ----------------